brendanreardon/zotero-to-obsidian-bulk-importer/README.md

 For each qualifying item (journal articles, conference papers, preprints, books, book sections, and reports), the script creates two notes:

-- An **import note** in a literature folder containing YAML frontmatter, the abstract, inline annotations extracted from PDFs, and any standalone Zotero notes.
+- An **import note** in a [Zotero folder](./Zotero/) containing YAML frontmatter, the abstract, inline annotations extracted from PDFs, and any standalone Zotero notes.
 These notes are fully managed by the script and overwritten on each run.
-- A **reading note** in a reading notes folder containing frontmatter and empty section headers for your own writing.
+- A **reading note** in a [Papers folder](./Papers/) containing frontmatter and empty section headers for your own writing.
 This is created once and never overwritten.

+Settings can be configured in [config.yaml](./config.yaml) and I use [Papers.base](./Papers.base) to keep track of papers within Obsidian.

 ## Installation